 4. Sports Refereeing

-With the adoptation of AR, fairness in sports has greatly increased.
+With the adoptation of Augmented Reality, fairness in sports has greatly increased.
 We all know by now the indisputable Hawkeye, which is an Augmented Reality technique, which make sports like tennis, cricket and volleyball a lot more fair.
 No more disputes on whether a ball is in or out.
 The technique is already used in more than 20 sports!
 Expect a lot more to come!
-AR also lends itself to for example soccer, where it aids Video Assistant Referees in making the right decisions.
+AUgmented Reality also lends itself to for example soccer, where it aids Video Assistant Referees in making the right decisions.
 With AR technology decisions can be quickly reviewed.

 5. Sports Broadcasting